-And … check back for a yoga-class rundown.
-I have classes I really like, and I occasionally travel and track down yoga when I do: I’ll list or blog about them here.
+And … check back for a yoga-class reviews.
+I tend to bring the mat, wherever I go, and either find a spot or a class, when I do: I’ll list or blog about them, on this site.

 Slow Flow Yoga: A moving meditation that threads together yoga poses, with one pose easing into the next, making an hour-long practice feel like one continuous movement.
 Spend a few breaths in a pose, and move with a physiological bag-of-tricks that will calm the mind, while increasing strength, flexibility, and balance.

 Flow Yoga: An athletic practice that starts with phased-in movements to a pose, to optimize alignment; then transitions to powerful sequencing, intended to wring out stress.

 Yin Yoga: A practice that uses long pose-holds to open muscles, myofascial tissues, and energy channels.
 Modifications offered and encouraged.